 After Vanderbilt adopted its new policy, the University of Tennessee reportedly claimed to have a similar policy.
-In response, the Tennessee General Assembly enacted T.C.A. § 49-7-156 to protect the right of a religious student association on a public college campus to "require[] that only persons professing the faith of the group and comporting themselves in conformity with it qualify to serve as members or leaders."17
+In response, the Tennessee General Assembly enacted T.C.A. § 49-7-156 to protect the right of a religious student association on a public college campus to "require[] that only persons professing the faith of the group and comporting themselves in conformity with it qualify to serve as members or leaders."

-3. The Kansas Legislature passed legislation in order to protect religious student associations at Kansas public universities.
+3. The Kansas Legislature passed legislation similar to SSB 1099 in order to protect religious student associations at Kansas public universities.

-In 2016, the Kansas Legislature enacted K.S.A. §§ 60-5311 - 60-5313 in order to ensure that Kansas taxpayers' money would not be spent on unnecessary litigation resulting from its public universities misinterpreting existing policies - or adopting future policies - to exclude religious groups from campus because they had religious leadership requirements.
+In 2016, the Kansas Legislature enacted K.S.A. §§ 60-5311 - 60-5313 in order to ensure that Kansas taxpayers' money would not be spent on unnecessary litigation resulting from its public universities misinterpreting existing policies -- or adopting future policies - to exclude religious groups from campus because they had religious leadership requirements.
 In 2004, the CLS student chapter at Washburn School of Law had allowed an individual student to lead a Bible study.
 But it became clear that the student did not hold CLS's traditional Christian beliefs.
 CLS told the student he was welcome to attend future CLS Bible studies, but that he would not be allowed to lead them.
-Even though the student admitted that he disagreed with CLS's religious beliefs, he filed a "religious
+Even though the student admitted that he disagreed with CLS's religious beliefs, he filed a "religious discrimination" complaint with the Washburn Student Bar Association, which then threatened to penalize CLS for its refusal to allow a student who disagreed with its religious beliefs to lead its Bible study.
+Only after CLS filed a federal lawsuit did the Student Bar Association reverse course.